RTEMS/rtems-docs/c-user/semaphore_manager.rst

     task is reclaimed.

-    It is not allowed to flush a MrsP semaphore and the ``RTEMS_NOT_DEFINED`` status code will be returned on SMP configurations in this case.
+    It is not allowed to flush a MrsP semaphore and the ``RTEMS_NOT_DEFINED`` status code will be returned in SMP configurations in this case.

 .. raw:: latex